LiliaFramework/Lilia/documentation/docs/hooks/administration.md

 **Purpose**

 Gate giving a SWEP to an entity (e.g., via context menu tools).
 Return `true` to allow; any falsy value denies.

+**When Called**

+This hook is triggered when:
+- A player attempts to give a SWEP to an entity
+- Context menu tools are used to spawn weapons
+- Admin tools are used to distribute weapons
+- Before a weapon is given to any entity

 **Parameters**